processing/processing-pi-website/content/tutorial/project-synth/index.md

 {{< figure src="button-states-sk_03.jpg" class="border" link="button-states-sk_03.jpg" title="Mapping of buttons modifying object's attributes" >}}

 The same way as we connected a single button, we can connect many more buttons (a total of 26 can be connected) to the GPIO pins.
-For the synth we only need 5 in total, so let's connect them to the following GPIO pins and the ground:
+For the synth we only need 5 in total, so let's connect them to the following GPIO pins and ground:

   - pin 04
   - pin 17